202C-Pilot/202C-Master-Course/forums-class-discussions.md

 * What is technical communication?
 Why does it matter?
 * How does technical communication differ from other types of communication, such as academic or creative writing?
 * What types of strategies seem to be important in technical communication?
 * What are some examples of technical communication that you encounter in everyday life besides the usual suspects (e.g., resumes, instructions, reports, etc.)?
-What makes them technical communication?
+What makes them pieces of technical communication?

 ## Class Discussion 3.
 Reading: Analyzing Your Audience and Purpose